 A Poem: The Way of Calvary

-"God has chosen the weak things of the world to shame the things which are strong" (I Corinthians 1:27) In weakness keep me Quell pride that I may see In sorrows call Man of Sorrows my all My boast is not in mine Glory alone belongs to Divine In weakness show...
+"God has chosen the weak things of the world to shame the things which are strong."
+(I Corinthians 1:27) In weakness keep me Quell pride that I may see In sorrows call Man of Sorrows my all My boast is not in mine Glory alone belongs to Divine In weakness show me Let not knowledge...
 Continue Reading →